 Unfortunately, many amateur woodworkers aren’t familiar with the steps needed to maintain the sharpness of their wood tools.
-This oftentimes results in unnecessary expenses in purchasing new tools when their old ones have become dull, or they incur exorbitant costs in order to have them professionally sharpened.
-In fact, with the right sharpening tools and a bit of know-how, even you could sharpen your own tools and effectively extend their lifespan.
+This oftentimes results in unnecessary expenses in purchasing new tools when their old ones have become dull, or they incur exorbitant costs to have them professionally sharpened.
+In fact, with the right sharpening tools and a bit of know-how, even you could sharpen your tools and effectively extend their lifespan.

 If you don’t know how to sharpen your edge tools – e.g., chisels, plane iron blades – then read the following guide on the appropriate steps needed to do so.
-This 3-step procedure is definitely worth doing in order to improve the accuracy of your cuts and the quality of your craft.
+This 3-step procedure is worth doing to improve the accuracy of your cuts and the quality of your craft.

 First and foremost, you need to flatten the back of your edge tools to give them a seemingly invisible sharp edge.
-Lapping refers to the process of running the back of your tool’s blade repeatedly across an abrasive surface, e.g., sandpaper, a belt sander, diamond plates, waterstones, or oil stones.
+Lapping refers to the process of running the back of your tool’s blade repeatedly across an abrasive surface, e.g., sandpaper, a belt sander, diamond plates, Waterstones, or oil stones.

 It’s important that you begin with a coarse surface and gradually move to finer grits.
 This will produce a polished back and sharp edge.
 You don’t need to lap the entirety of your tool’s blade; just the first inch or two or whatever part of the tool makes contact with your stock.

 After flattening the back of your edge tool, the next step involves establishing the correct bevel with a grinder (wet or dry), sandpaper, or another sharpening system.
-This is arguably the most difficult of the steps since it requires keeping a steady hand in order to ensure that the bevel of your edge tool is where you want it.
-The best way to ensure that you’re grinding your tool at the appropriate angle is by placing it against on a rest while the wheel grinds away at the tool.
+This is arguably the most difficult of the steps since it requires keeping a steady hand to ensure that the bevel of your edge tool is where you want it.
+The best way to ensure that you’re grinding your tool at the appropriate angle is by placing it on a rest while the wheel grinds away at the tool.